embear/vim-localvimrc/README.md

 This autocommand is emitted right before sourcing each local vimrc file.

-### The `LocalVimRC` and `LocalVimRCPost` autocommand
+### The `LocalVimRCPost` autocommand

-These autocommands are emitted right after sourcing each local vimrc file.
+This autocommands is emitted right after sourcing each local vimrc file.

 ## Contribute